Microsoft buys game maker Activision Blizzard for about $70B

-Microsoft is paying nearly $70 billion for Activision Blizzard, the maker of Candy Crush and Call of Duty, to boost its competitiveness in mobile gaming and virtual-reality technology.
+Microsoft is paying the enormous sum of nearly $70 billion for Activision Blizzard, the maker of Candy Crush and Call of Duty, a deal that would immediately make it a larger video-game company than Nintendo while raising questions about the deal’s possible anti-competitive effects.

 The all-cash $68.7 billion deal will turn Microsoft, maker of the Xbox gaming system, into one of the world's largest video game companies.
 It will also help it compete with tech rivals such as Meta, formerly Facebook, in creating immersive virtual worlds for both work and play.

 Activision has been buffeted for months by allegations of misconduct and unequal pay.
-That was addressed Tuesday by Microsoft CEO Satya Nadella in a conference call with investors.
+Microsoft CEO Satya Nadella addressed the issue Tuesday in a conference call with investors.

 People are also reading…